Rari-Capital/rari-stable-pool-contracts/API.md

 ***For a limited time only, we are paying gas fees for first-time deposits of at least 250 DAI/USDC/USDT!***

-Deposits funds to RariFund in exchange for RSFT (with GSN support).
+Deposits funds to RariFund in exchange for RSPT (with GSN support).

 * You may only deposit currencies accepted by the fund (see `RariFundManager.isCurrencyAccepted(string currencyCode)`).
 * Please note that you must approve RariFundProxy to transfer at least `amount`.